NjodA/Medical-Appointment-No-Shows/README.md

 •	No-show: "Yes" or "No" ("No" means they showed up on their appointments while "Yes" means they didn't!).

+## Data Cleaning
+Data cleaning is the process of detecting and correcting (or removing) corrupt or inaccurate records from a record set, table, or database and refers to identifying incomplete, incorrect, inaccurate or irrelevant parts of the data and then replacing, modifying, or deleting the dirty or coarse data.

+Data cleaning may be performed interactively with data wrangling tools, or as batch processing through scripting.

+•	Edit the "No-show" column to be in positive form instead of negativity.

+•	Edit the "ScheduledDay", and "AppointmentDay" columns datatype to be Datetime.

+•	Edit the "PatientId", and "AppointmentID" columns datatype to be String.

+•	Delete row with negative age value.

 ## Algorithms
 • Classification> Logistic Regression Model.